LTER-LIFE/FDFDT-Manual/docs/04-Describe-data.md

 If you include personal information, like email addresses, of other people in the metadata that is made available online later on, it should always be asked for permission beforehand.

-## Licencing
+### Licencing

-If you deposit your data online it is important to communicate to potential users what permissions they have and arrange a legal agreement in the form of a licence.
+If you deposit your data online, it is important to communicate to potential users what permissions they have and arrange a legal agreement in the form of a licence.
 A commonly used set of licences are the copyright licences of [Creative Commons (CC)](https://creativecommons.org/share-your-work/cclicenses/).
 Scientific datasets most often are published under a CC BY licence, but Creative Commons also offers other licensing options, as stated in Table 4.1.
 They also offer an interactive tool ([License chooser](https://chooser-beta.creativecommons.org/)) that can help you to choose the best suited licence for your data.

 [**Table 4.1.
 Creative commons licences and their meanings.**]{style="font-size: 11px;"}